 How to remove desktops when you’re done using them

 Desktops don’t have to last forever, you know!
+What to do if you want to get rid of second desktop?
 When in Mission Control, hover over a desktop you want to delete.
 A small "X" will appear at the top left corner of the desktop icon.
-Click the "X" and that desktop will be removed from your setup.
+Click the "X" to close desktop spaces.
 We still don’t get it why there’s an "X" button for spaces, but no such button for open windows in Mission Control view, but now you know how to solve it with Mission Control Plus.

 Any apps on the desktop you’re shutting down will be moved to the desktop you’re currently on.
 If you were on the desktop with all your messaging apps, launched into Mission Control and deleted the desktop with your email app in the example above, the email app would automatically move to the desktop with your messaging apps.